-Angela Pelster is a 2021 McKnight Artist Fellow, judged by Hanif Abdurraqib.
-Her first essay collection Limber won the Great Lakes Colleges Association Award for best new book in Nonfiction and was a finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay.
+Angela Pelster is a 2021 McKnight Artist Fellow chosen by Hanif Abdurraqib.
+Her first non/fiction essay collection Limber won the Great Lakes Colleges Association Award for best new book in Nonfiction and was a finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay.
 Her work has previously appeared in LitHub, Ploughshares, Tin House, Granta, The Kenyon Review, River Teeth and The Gettysburg Review among others.
-She’s been a Katharine Bakeless Nason Bread Loaf Fellow in nonfiction, a Minnesota State Arts Board grantee, and was an Iowa Arts fellow during her MFA at the University of Iowa.
-She’s an associate professor at Hamline University, and is currently at work on her new book The Evolution of Fire: Essays in Crisis.
+She’s been a Katharine Bakeless Nason Bread Loaf Fellow in nonfiction, a Minnesota State Arts Board grantee, and was an Iowa Arts fellow during her MFA at the University of Iowa (2012).
+Her first short story collection for children The Curious Adventures of India Sophia (2005, River Books), won the Golden Eagle Children's Choice Award.
+She’s an associate professor at Hamline University and is currently at work on a new book of non/fiction essays--The Evolution of Fire: Collected Crises.